accsaber/accsaber-plugin/README.md

 * If you ask for help on Discord, at least include your `_latest.log` file in your help request.

 ## Contributing
-Anyone can feel free to contribute bug fixes or enhancements to ScoreRequirement!
+Anyone can feel free to contribute bug fixes or enhancements to the AccSaber plugin!
 Fork, make your changes and pull request it!
 ### Building
 Visual Studio 2019 with the [BeatSaberModdingTools](https://github.com/Zingabopp/BeatSaberModdingTools) extension is the recommended development environment.
 1. Check out the repository